thomaslombart/mern-boilerplate/README.md

 ```

 **WARNING** : The link does include your username and password, your link must be an **environment** variable !

+**SECOND WARNING** : Your jwt secret key should be an environment variable too !

 ```sh
 yarn dev